shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ---
 title: "To CloudFront or not to CloudFront?"
-description: "Using CloudFront with S3 for cost optimization when serving content on edge"
+description: "Using CloudFront with S3 for performance and cost optimization"
 date: 2023-08-01T11:03:48-07:00
 draft: false
 categories: ["aws"]